Motorcyclist on the Road with Sky and Green Fields Behind

 • Exhaust system: Chrome, staggered exhaust with slash-cut mufflers

-If you are familiar with the Haley Davidson brand− and there is no reason any veteran riders should not know H-D− you would agree that offering motorcycle brands for as low as 10,000 will be like Santa Claus.
+If you are familiar with the Haley Davidson brand− and there is no reason any veteran riders should not know it − you would agree that Halrey Davidson under $10,000 is a very reasonable price point.

 With a clutch system that is a multi-plate diaphragm spring in an oil bath, this Harley Davidson Cruiser has a low fuel consumption rate of 4.90 liters per 100 km; that is, 20.4 km per l or 48.00 mpg.
-The braking system comes with an optional ABS for both the front and rear brakes.
-The front and rear brakes consist of a single disc and dual-piston.
+The breaking system comes with an optional ABS for both the front and rear breakes.
+The front and rear breakes consist of a single disc and dual-piston.

 Additional features include chrome-finished nine-spoke cast-aluminum wheels, a fixed speed screen to display all necessary instruments, and including handlebar-mounted electronic speedometer with the odometer.
 The time-of-day clock on the odometer, dual trip meter, low fuel warning light, low oil pressure light, engine diagnostics readout, and LED indicator lights.